munbonecci/SecretsGradle/README.md

 - Clone the repository
 - Open it in Android Studio
 - Wait until dependencies are installed
+- Add your keys in local properties (apiKey="Hello world")
 - Run app in your emulator or physical device